Layr-Labs/pg-ecdsa-proxy/README.md

-# PostgresECDSAAuth
+# pg-ecdsa-proxy

-A PostgreSQL proxy that authenticates users via ECDSA signatures (Ethereum-style).
+A high-performance PostgreSQL proxy that authenticates users via ECDSA signatures (Ethereum-style).
+Written in Rust.

 ## How it works